thesmittel/the-ooeric-tales/readme.md

 Oh no!
 Oh no!
 No!
 NOOOOOOOOO!
 Oh.
 Oh...
 Nonononono.
 We.
 Are.
 Doomed.
 I want to send a Kevin emote.
 Wait did you not existr

 We can't be archived, quick, ping Crimso.
 Ohno, ban incoming for doder in 5 hours.
 Cousinpoggo Cousinpoggo legions of legends came.
 Death.
 Murder.
 Cheese clotch eating- Petting frogs, they're about to get PAID BY the great uncreative corporation named "The".

 We feast upon the remains of Tholiginbar the rotted, son of Tim, slayer of Botto, creator, Tyler the murderer, he shitted death poop and shit.
 Fuck, it is time for sexm come, ouh we will redo your mistake for what?
 I remade yo beans so you cannot comprehend my juicy tomatoes that will kill bill fill dill.
 Phil milled Bill's shills, quills still ill after Gill and Pholl still bill hill, kill spills nil, drill sill Johnson.
 Frills Johnson.
 Thrill trill skill will fill Bill with ill pills till still.
 Jill's dill will drill till bottil and wintermutil will die.
 Chill.
 Oh hill, you ill shill, why will Will write a will?
 We drill and fill till Bill kills this incomprehensibly silly nil trill.
 Please stop, Botto killed Wintermute with a knife, stabbed him betwixt lefttwix and righttwix, Asterix couldnt comprehend the tragedy.

-Opening a
+Opening a can of omins.
+There